-Dr. William Barclay (1907-1978) wrote about these verses in "The Revelation of John."
-"Here we have the last terrible plagues and the sores associated with them.
-They do not connect to Egypt's ten plagues and the terrors which followed the seven trumpets' sounding in Revelation 8-11."✞
+The scholar Dr. William Barclay (1907-1978) wrote about these verses in "The Revelation of John."
+"Here we have the last terrible plagues and sores associated with them.
+They do not connect to Egypt's ten plagues and the terrors following the seven trumpets' sounding in Revelation 8-11."✞

-1. First Bowl - loathsome sores on the people.
+The First Bowl - the loathsome sores appear on the people.

-We see in Exodus 9.8-12, the ten plagues and painful plague sores when Moses confronts Pharaoh with God's wrath, "Then the Lord said to Moses and Aaron, 'Take handfuls of furnace soot and have Moses toss it into the air in Pharaoh's presence.
-It will become fine dust over Egypt's whole land, and festering boils will break out on the land's people and animals.'
+We read in Exodus 9.8-12 of the ten plagues and painful plague sores when Moses confronted Pharaoh with God's wrath.
+"Then the Lord said to Moses and Aaron, 'Take handfuls of furnace soot and have Moses toss it into the air in Pharaoh's presence.
+It will become fine dust over Egypt's whole land, and festering boils will break out on the people and animals.'
 So they took furnace soot and stood before Pharaoh.
 Moses tossed it into the air, and festering boils broke out on people and animals.
 The magicians and all the Egyptians could not stand before Moses because of their sores.
 But the Lord hardened Pharaoh's heart, and he would not listen to Moses and Aaron, just as the Lord had said to Moses."
 The water turned into blood, and the frog invasion appeared.
-Lice like dust filled the air, then flies swarmed around the people and animals.
-Plague sores occurred on the cattle, and then boils followed on Egypt's people.
-Thunder and hail came from the skies, and locusts swarmed and ate up all the greenery.
+Lice-like dust filled the air, then flies swarmed around the people and animals.
+Plague sores appeared on the cattle, and then boils followed on Egypt's people.
+Thunder and hail came from the skies, and locusts swarms ate up all the greenery.
 Finally, darkness enveloped the whole land.
-In Exodus 12.29-30, the Lord slew every Egyptian family's first child and even the firstborn livestock.
+In Exodus 12.29-30, the Lord slew every Egyptian family's first child and the firstborn of the livestock.
 "At midnight, the Lord struck down all Egypt's firstborn.
-All were struck from Pharaoh's firstborn, who sat on the throne, the dungeon prisoner, and all the livestock.
-Pharaoh and all his officials and the Egyptians got up during the night, and there was loud wailing in Egypt, for there was not a house without someone dead."✞
+The Lord struck all from Pharaoh's firstborn, who sat on the throne, the dungeon prisoner, and all the livestock.
+Pharaoh, his officials, and the Egyptians arose during the night, and there was loud wailing in Egypt, for there was not a house without someone dead."✞

 Revelation's second blood angel poured out his bowl onto the sea, and it turned to blood.
 Every living thing in the waters died, and the terrors followed the seven trumpets' sounding.
-Hail, fire, blood came upon the earth, and a third of the trees and green grass withered.
+Hail, fire, and blood came upon the earth, and a third of the trees and green grass withered.
 The trumpet blast alarm sounded in Revelation 8.7-9, "The first angel sounded his trumpet, and there came hail and fire mixed with blood, hurled down on the earth.
 A third of the earth burned up, a third of the trees destroyed, and all the green grass incinerated.
-The second angel sounded his trumpet, and something like a huge blazing mountain was thrown into the sea.
+The second angel sounded his trumpet and threw something like a huge blazing mountain into the sea.
 A third of the sea turned into blood.
-A third of the living creatures in the sea died, and a third of the ships destroyed."
-Here the flaming mountains were cast into the sea, and a third of the sea became blood.
+A third of the living sea creatures died, and a third of the ships destroyed."
+The flaming mountain fell into the sea, and a third of the sea became blood.
 The star or angel called "Wormwood" fell into the waters to make them bitter and poisonous.
-In the Hebrew Bible, "wormwood" is mentioned seven times, meaning a "curse" or a "bitter substance."
-"Wormwood" is described in Revelation 8.10-11 as the great star blazing.
-"The third angel sounds his trumpet, and a great star, blazing like a torch, falls from the sky on a third of the rivers and the water' springs — the star's name is Wormwood.
-A third of the waters turned bitter, and many people die from the waters that had become bitter."
-The word "wormwood" may also refer either to a famous person or to a celestial event.
+"Wormwood" is described in Revelation 8.10-11 as the "Great Star Blazing."
+"The third angel sounded his trumpet, and a great star, blazing like a torch, fell from the sky on a third of the rivers and the water springs.
+The star's name was Wormwood.
+A third of the waters turned bitter, and many people die from the bitter waters."
 This event destroyed and darkened one-third of the sun, moon, and stars.✞

 The Revelation blood terrors and destruction upon the earth, which followed are justifiable punishment by God.
-These lists of Revelation blood terrors have much in common with early Christians' everyday occurrences.
+These blood terrors have much in common with early Christians' occurrences.
 Hail, darkness, blood in the waters, ulcerous sores, and the coming of the terrible hordes from beyond the Euphrates River are all experiences Christians could have known.
-In Revelation, there is a difference between terrors after the trumpets and those after the bowls.
-In the former, destruction is always limited on God's enemies.
-In the latter, the damage is complete.✞
+In Revelation, there is a difference between terrors after trumpets and those after bowls.
+In the former, punishment on God's enemies is always limited.
+In the latter, destruction is complete.✞